-Colorado Lodging & Accommodations
+Colorado Lodging Accommodations

-At ColoradoInfo.com you’ll find everything from the Frisco Lodge and Frisco Inn B&B’s to the Royal Gorge RV Resort to Estes Park’s Aspen Winds Condos to Dillon’s BW Ptarmigan Inn to Aspen’s St. Moritz Lodge to the Vail Mountain Haus Condominiums
+Estes Park’s Aspen Winds Condos to Dillon’s BW Ptarmigan Inn to Aspen’s St. Moritz Lodge to the Vail Mountain Haus Condominiums

 Know where you want to stay?
 Skip to the info.

 Staying at one of Colorado’s resort towns is commonly associated with ski vacations.
-Thankfully for that popular activity, Colorado’s resort towns have various lodging choices that are available year-round.
+Thankfully, these resort towns have various lodging choices available year-round.
 Local resort management companies will book lodging or seek out an online booking website.
 Resort town lodging often has “deals” on lodging during off-seasons or between peak seasons.
 Staying in a resort town is perfect for those who want to experience the liveliness of mountain town life and access mountain attractions, outdoor activities, or events.

 - Ski chalet rental - These can be ski-in, ski-out, or located within close proximity to the lifts.
 Best for large groups or families.
 They come complete with kitchens, living spaces, game rooms, hot tubs, and more, depending on the chalet.

 - Bed & Breakfast Inns - most commonly located near or within resort communities.
-These small personable Inns are often historical and well-appointed.
+These small, personable Inns are often historical and well-appointed.
 In addition to being within close proximity of the ski slopes, they are usually around the corner to downtown districts and provide access to venues, restaurants, shopping, and more.
-Often Inns include spa services, facilitate reservations, or help you find guided experiences.
+Often, Inns include spa services, facilitate reservations, or help you find guided experiences.

 - Condominium Rentals - Condominium complexes are found at ski resorts, and condos can be rented for several days or weeks.
 Ski area condominiums can vary from older and dated in their appointments to economy-style construction or very high-end, fancy.
 Condos usually have kitchens, living space, and access to shared hot tubs or pool areas.
-The high-end condos might have hot tubs within the unit, or a common pool, hot tub, gym facilities, and access to other services.
+The high-end condos might have hot tubs within the unit or a common pool, hot tub, gym facilities, and access to other services.
 That could include spa services, concierge services, food services, and more.
 Renting a condominium is a good choice for groups and families.

 - Brand Name and Local Motels - Almost all popular brand name motels can be found near the ski slopes.
 The services they provide are typical of that brand.
 It’s not uncommon to find luxury brand-name motels slopeside of popular ski resorts.

 Colorado is full of popular destinations besides ski resort towns.
 Such as Estes Park, the Royal Gorge Region, Casinos, or any of the National Monuments, National Forests, and public lands.
 Due to Colorado’s diverse topography, rich western history, and a plethora of public lands and parks, there is a lot to see and do.
 Depending on what you want to do, lodging options change when looking beyond a resort town.

-- Campgrounds, RV parks, Cabins, and alternate lodging options - Common around water attractions such as whitewater rivers, mountain lakes, state parks, forest access, and BLM lands, is usually an assortment of campgrounds for both tent campers and RV travelers.
+- Campgrounds, RV parks, Cabins, and alternate accommodations - Common around water attractions such as whitewater rivers, mountain lakes, state parks, forest access, and BLM lands, is usually an assortment of campgrounds for both tent campers and RV travelers.
 Yurts, cabins, bunkhouses, RV parks, AirBnB, and other similar types of lodging are also found in these areas; however, they are usually associated with a private business such as a guest ranch, natural hot springs, or rafting outfits.
 State parks often offer cabin rentals, RV, and tent campsites as well.

 - Popular destinations such as the Royal Gorge region or towns like Silverthorne and Ouray have different attractions such as off-road touring, amusement parks, gambling, rafting, hiking, horseback riding, or even sailing.
-Lodging in these locations can be the most varied, from remote mom-and-pop motels, quaint Inns, guest ranches, and luxury hotels to campgrounds and RV parks.
+Accommodations in these locations can be the most varied, from remote mom-and-pop motels, quaint Inns, guest ranches, and luxury hotels to campgrounds and RV parks.
 Essentially the traveler will choose from what’s available and their budget.

 - Colorado’s Luxury Hotels and Resorts - Many of Colorado’s luxury hotels grew out of the 1800s mining boom and the need to facilitate early business development and provide luxury experiences to Colorado’s early elite vacationers.
 Luxury hotels and resorts can be found in various places throughout Colorado and facilitate the traveler in many extraordinary ways, including guided outdoor mountain experiences and extensive spa services.
 Colorado’s luxury hotels and resorts are for those who prefer the red carpet treatment.